basnak-ibm/lys-2025-agent-workshop/README.md

 ## Finished?

 - Experiment by creating your own system prompt instead of the travel agent
-- Go visit https://mcpservers.org/servers/ to explore other tools.
+- Go visit [MCP Servers](https://mcpservers.org/all) to explore other tools.
 Think of other agents you'd want to build!

 ## Key Takeaways